pichim/PES_Board/docs/markdown/ws3.md

         // move backwards to the initial position
         // and go to the SLEEP state if reached motor_M3.setRotation(0.0f);
-        // switching condition is sligthly bigger for robustness if (motor_M3.getRotation() < 0.01f)
+        // switching condition is slightly bigger for robustness if (motor_M3.getRotation() < 0.01f)
             robot_state = RobotState::SLEEP;